‘Encouraging creativity in our community, and bringing art to the people ‘

 Monday Studio Sessions:

 Marion Art Group is about making connections with other artists, sharing skills, ideas, exchanging advice and planning and preparing to exhibit together at various venues.
-We work together in this way at our Studio Sessions on Mondays at The Marino Community Hall between 10.00 am and 2.00 pm.
-We work on our own art, share hints and tips from our experiences, socialise and drink tea and coffee.
-We provide opportunities to practice observational drawing and painting skills at monthly portrait and still life sessions and to become involved in optional group creative projects.
+We work together in this way at our Studio Sessions on Mondays at the Marino Community Hall between 9.30 am and 12.30 pm.
+We work on our own art and socialise, enjoying the diversity of characters in our group.

 We are a vibrant, creative group of people who enjoy a challenge and enjoy the process of becoming proficient in our chosen media.
 We appreciate and respect each other’s varied skills, backgrounds and ages.
-We are a drawing and painting group who work in pencil, ink, charcoal, watercolour, acrylic, oils, pastels and mixed media.
+We are a drawing and painting group.
+From pencil to oils, our members work in all mediums and styles.